undefinedDarkness/ss/README.md

 * Bangs are used as a prefix to your query to target a specific source.
 Eg: `!f init.lua` will try using the file finder source

+### Credits
+- [Fzy-Lua](https://github.com/swarn/fzy-lua) for implements fuzzy finding so I don't have to :)
+- No37 for giving lots of help and feedback on the project